taghubnet/tallynow/README.md

 5. Make your changes and add tests
 6. Submit a pull request

+## Credits

+Initially created by Glenn Varhaug during a summer internship at Equinor.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.